pereiragc/pereiragc.github.io/index.md

 layout: home
 ---

 Welcome!
-I'm a sixth year PhD student in the Economics Department at Columbia University.
+I'm a PhD Candidate in the Economics Department at Columbia University.

 My primary field is *Macroeconomics* and my research stresses the importance of risk in the context of informal labor markets.